 1. Chase Hyatt Visa Credit Card

 Sign-up Bonus: The Hyatt card offers 2 free nights after spending $1,000 within 3 months and free Hyatt Platinum status (free internet!) as long as you have the card.
-If you’re a Diamond elite member, you get those 2 free nights in a suite, which usually costs 33,000 Hyatt points a night, so you’re getting the equivalent of 66,000 points as a sign-up bonus.

 The lowest level category 1 hotels are 5,000 points a night and the highest category 6 hotels are 22,000 points a night.
 So you’re getting a minimum value of 10,000 points if you redeem your 2 free nights for the cheapest hotels or a maximum value of 44,000 if you redeem for 2 free nights at the top category hotels.